trskop/command-wrapper/man/command-wrapper-bash-library.7.md

 If speed of completion is of an essence then Bash's `comgpgen`/`complete` builtins should be preferred, however, some of the above cannot be reliably emulated using Bash builtins.

+# SUBCOMMAND PROTOCOL HELPERS

+Check that the subcommand was called via Commnad Wrapper Subcommand Protocol (documented in `command-wrapper-subcommand-protocol(7)`) or die with appropriate error message and exit status:

+dieIfExecutedOutsideOfCommandWrapperEnvironment

+Subcommands are required to implement `--completion-info` option which prints Dhall expression that describes how subcommand should be called to do completion.
+If subcommand uses standard Commnad Wrapper-style calling convention then following helper can be used to print respective Dhall
+expression:

+stdCompletionInfo \[\--hash]

+Subcommand Protocol uses environment variables to pass information to a subcommand.
+If subcommand executes another command without modifying environment then these are passed to that command as well.
+Following helper removes Subcommand Protocol environment variables before executing a command:

+exec\_ \[-cl] \[-a *NAME*] \[*COMMAND* \[*ARGUMENTS* ...]] \[*REDIRECTION* ...]

 # SEE ALSO